When should I apply?

 Can I make a location request?

-Yes.
-We can usually accommodate specific preferences if you want to be placed near an urban/suburban area.
-Placement locations are all around the country, mainly in areas close to city centers like Amsterdam, Utrecht, and Rotterdam.
+Placement locations are all around the country, mainly in suburbs of cities like Amsterdam, Utrecht, and Rotterdam.
 Please let us know your location preferences during the informational interview.
 We’ll do our best, but location requests cannot be guaranteed.
 Actual placement location will depend on the families looking for au pairs at the time.

 Do I need to be a driver?

-We have many Dutch families who are happy to invite a non-driver.
-Some families do need a driver and host families often see driving abilities as a benefit.
+Some Dutch families are happy to invite a non-driver.
+Some families prefer a driver and host families often see driving abilities as a benefit.
 Many families rely on bicycle transportation in the Netherlands, including for transporting their kids to and from school and activities.